matkub0/portfolio/README.md

 ## About me

-I am a student in my last semester at the Bialystok University of Technology, studying Management in extramural mode.
-My first commercial experience was gained as a junior engineer in the quality assurance department, where I worked on two different projects.
-The career path that I would like to continue in the future is in the automated testing field.
-I am ready for new challenges and determined to acquire new knowledge.
-Outside of work, I am constantly improving my knowledge of programming languages and devoting time to my other interests such as computer and board games, strength training and cycling trips.
+I'm a technology enthusiast with a passion for ensuring software quality.
+I am motivated to continuously develop professionally and eagerly learn new tools and methodologies related to software testing.
+The career path I want to follow is automated testing, so I am constantly trying to expand my knowledge with new freamwork and improving good testing practices.
+I also get involved with security and performance testing by developing my knowledge in tools such as JMeter and Burp Suite.
+Continuous development and new challenges are what motivate me to keep working.

 ## Tools used in testing:
   - [Postman](https://www.postman.com/) - Testing tool for REST API
   - [Selenium IDE](https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd) - Open source record and playback test automation for the web
   - [Cypress](https://www.cypress.io/) - A JavaScript-based end-to-end testing tool designed for modern web test automation
   - [Jira](https://www.atlassian.com/software/jira0), [Trello](https://trello.com/) - Issue tracking and project management tool for developers
+  - [Charles](https://www.charlesproxy.com/) - Web Debugging Proxy Application
+  - [ADB](https://developer.android.com/tools/adb) - Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
   - Github
   - Chrome Dev Tools
   - [ShareX](https://getsharex.com/) - Screen capture software